-Our Diversity, Equity, and Inclusion ("DEI") goal is to build a workforce, contributor network and content library that is representative of the diverse global community we serve.
+Our Diversity, Equity, and Inclusion ("DEI") goal is to build a workforce, contributor network and content library that is representative and inclusive of the diverse global community we serve.
 We have a long-term commitment to creating an inclusive culture, embedding DEI throughout our recruiting and retention efforts and promoting representation and inclusion throughout our platform.
-In 2021, we focused on building leaders' and managers' cultural competency and inclusive leadership skills, as well as increasing our access to a diverse pipeline of talent.
-In addition, we focused on increasing the number of historically excluded contributors in our network through our Create Fund program.
-In addition, we have eight employee resource groups that partner with our DEI team to help raise awareness about inclusion and advocate for various historically excluded groups.
+Our eight employee resource groups and our DEI team have helped to raise awareness about inclusion and advocate for various historically excluded groups.
+We continued our focus on building leaders' and managers' cultural competency and inclusive leadership skills, as well as building a diverse pipeline of talent by establishing relationships with diverse talent communities and achieving greater representation in our content library through our Create Fund program.